Botan Dōrō: Film

-Boton Dōrō is one of the first Japanese ghost stories to be put to film, with a silent version in 1910.
+Botan Dōrō is one of the first Japanese ghost stories to be put to film, with a silent version in 1910.
 Six further adaptations were made between 1911 and 1937, although all of these have been lost to time and only the titles are still known.
 It is second only to Yotsuya Kaidan in film adaptations, with a new version released every decade as either cinematic releases, direct-to-video releases, or television versions.

 Notable is Satsuo Yamamoto's 1968 version, filmed for Daiei Studios.
 It is variously known as Bride from Hell, Haunted Lantern, Ghost Beauty, My Bride is a Ghost, Bride from Hades, or Peony Lanterns.
 Yamamoto's film roughly follows the Otogi Boko version of the story, establishing protagonist Hagiwara Shinzaburo as a teacher who flees an unwanted marriage with his brother's widow and lives quietly some distance from his family.
 The usual encounter with Otsuyu follows, although the inevitable consequence is treated as a happy ending, or, at worst, bittersweet, since they are united beyond the grave, if not in life.

 In 1972, director Chūsei Sone made a pink film version for Nikkatsu's Roman Porno series, entitled Hellish Love (性談牡丹燈籠, Seidan botan doro).
 Following the rakugo and kabuki versions, Hellish Love places emphasis on the sexual nature of the relationship between the protagonist and Otsuyu.
 Otsuyu is killed by her father, who disapproves of the match with such a lowly samurai, but she promises to return on Obon to be reunited with her lover.

 A massive change in the story is made in Masaru Tsushima's 1996 Haunted Lantern (Otsuyu: Kaidan botan dōrō).
 This version has Shinzaburo dreaming of a past life, where he promised a double suicide with Otsuyu, but fails to kill himself after she dies.
 In his present life, he meets a girl named Tsuya who is the reincarnation of his past beloved, but Shinzaburo's father arranges a marriage for him with Tsuya's sister, Suzu.
 Shinzaburo's friend attempts to rape Tsuya, so that she would stop being a nuisance jealous of her younger sister.
 Devastated, the two sisters commit suicide together.
 The usual consequences follow, but the film ends with Shinzaburo and Otsuyu further reincarnated together, living happily in a future life.